sailvpn/client/doc/IMPLEMENTATION_SUMMARY.md

 ## 📞 Next Steps

 Users should:
-1. Read `doc/JWT_QUICK_REFERENCE.md` for quick setup
+1. Read `doc/TOKEN_QUICK_REFERENCE.md` for quick setup
-2. Or read `doc/JWT_AUTO_MANAGEMENT.md` for detailed guide
+2. Or read `doc/TOKEN_AUTO_MANAGEMENT.md` for detailed guide
 3. Update their `application.properties` with username/password
 4. Start using the proxy with automatic token management

 Developers can:
-1. Review `JWT_IMPLEMENTATION.md` for technical details
+1. Review `TOKEN_IMPLEMENTATION.md` for technical details
-2. Check code in `JwtTokenManager.java` for implementation
+2. Check code in `TokenManager.java` for implementation
 3. Extend or customize as needed for specific use cases

 ---